Skip to content

 This setting is not needed if you are using the basic configuration (without load compensation etc.)

-If you are using Current-based Load Compensation or Current Integration the amps per volt divider must be calibrated.
+If you are using Load Compensation or Current Integration the amps per volt divider must be calibrated.

 The easiest way to calibrate the dividers is by using QGroundControl and following the step-by-step guide on Setup > Power Setup (QGroundControl User Guide).